Download REPAC Membership Form

 Who runs REPAC?

-REPAC is operated by a nine-member board of directors.
-The president of NDAREC selects six directors from among the board members of NDAREC and three directors from among those co-op employees who join REPAC.
+REPAC is operated by an 11-member board of directors.
+The president of NDAREC selects five directors from among the board members of NDAREC and three employee representatives from among those co-op employees who are members of REPAC

 How will my contribution be used?